Deducteam/lambdapi/doc/commands.rst

    rule mul zero      _  ↪ zero;

 Identifiers prefixed by ``$`` are pattern variables.

+User-defined rules are assumed to form a confluent (the order of rule applications is not important) and terminating (there is no infinite rewrite sequences) rewriting system when combined with β-reduction.
+The verification is left to the user.
+The user can however call external provers for trying to check those properties automatically using the :doc:`command line options <options>` ``--confluence`` and ``--termination``.

+Rules must also preserve typing (subject-reduction property), that is, if an instance of a left-hand side has some type, then the corresponding instance of the right-hand side should have the same type.
+Lambdapi implements an algorithm trying to check this property automatically.

 **Higher-order pattern-matching**.
 Lambdapi allows higher-order pattern-matching on patterns à la Miller but modulo β-equivalence only